-name The name of the view as a string, symbol or SQL expression.
+name The name of the view as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A Boolean.

 Tests for the existence of an SQL view called name in database which defaults to default-database. owner is NIL by default which means that only views owned by users are examined.
 If owner is a string denoting a user name, only views owned by owner are examined.
 If owner is :all then all views are examined.